 Final JFK Assassination Files Due To Be Released

 The files would be the last to be released by the National Archives under a 1992 law that ordered the government to make all remaining documents pertaining to the assassination public.
-There has long been a trove of conspiracy theories surrounding Kennedy's murder in Dallas on Nov.
-22, 1963, including doubts about whether Lee Harvey Oswald acted alone, as the Warren Commission determined in its report the following year.
+There has long been a trove of conspiracy theories surrounding Kennedy's death in Dallas on Nov.
+22, 1963, including doubts about whether assassin Lee Harvey Oswald acted alone, as the Warren Commission determined in its report the following year.

 Following Oliver Stone's 1991 film JFK, which posited several theories about the assassination, Congress approved the law, forming the Assassination Records Review Board.
 It required the government to release all its files on the assassination in 25 years, unless doing so would harm national security, giving the president authority to block the release.

-President Trump has indicated he would not stand in the way, and in fact tweeted on Wednesday, "The long anticipated release of the #JFKFiles will take place tomorrow.
+President Trump has indicated he would not stand in the way and in fact tweeted on Wednesday, "The long anticipated release of the #JFKFiles will take place tomorrow.
 So interesting!"

 The long anticipated release of the #JFKFiles will take place tomorrow.
 So interesting!— Donald J. Trump (@realDonaldTrump) October 25, 2017